2024 Rio Grande do Sul floods: Victims

 Across all regions of the state of Rio Grande do Sul, at least 169 people were killed, 806 others were injured, and 56 were left missing in the floods.
-At least 580,000 others were displaced from their homes, around 68,500 of whom are in shelters.
+At least 580,000 others were displaced from their homes, around 68,500 of whom were in shelters.
 Agence France-Presse (AFP) reported that two more people died in an explosion at a flooded gas station in Porto Alegre, where rescue crews were attempting to refuel their vehicles.
-The flooding was exacerbated by the partial collapse of the 14 de Julho hydroelectric dam located in the Das Antas River between the municipalities of Cotiporã and Bento Gonçalves, which left at least 30 people killed; four other dams across the state were also considered at risk of collapse.
-Another victim was reported in the nearby state of Santa Catarina, as one man died in the municipality of Ipira.
+The flooding was exacerbated by the partial collapse of the 14 de Julho hydroelectric dam located on the Das Antas River between the municipalities of Cotiporã and Bento Gonçalves, which left at least 30 people killed; four other dams across the state were also considered at risk of collapse.
+Another victim was reported in the nearby state of Santa Catarina, as a man died in the municipality of Ipira.